|Lemuel Austin Hendrix|

 April 28, 1788 – Maryland became the seventh state to ratify the Constitution of the United States.

-April 28, 1810 - Union General Daniel Ullmann was born in Wilmington, Delaware.
+April 28, 1810 - Union General Daniel Ullmann, who is best known for being an advocate for black troops, was born in Wilmington, Delaware.

 April 28, 1862 – During the Civil War, a skirmish was fought at Bolivar, Ala. and another was fought at Paint Rock Bridge, Ala.